tlaukkan/code-reality/Readme.md

-# A-Frame Reality Readme
+# A-Reality Readme

 This is work in progress...

-aframe-reality framework enables building networked extended reality (XR) experiences with A-Frame.
+a-reality framework enables building networked extended reality (XR) experiences with A-Frame.

 aframe-dataspace servers provide a shared space to store and transmit scene data between browsers.